Corona station (LIRR): Original West Flushing station

 Three blocks east of Corona station was another station named West Flushing that served the community at large.
 It was located at what is today 108th Street and 44th Avenue, and was built in September 1854.
 Though even the most scholarly railroad historians never knew when the station was closed, it may have been related to the purchase of the New York and Flushing Railroad by the Flushing and North Side Railroad, if not then the 1869 closure of the horse racing track served by Corona station.
 A December 31, 1869 timetable refers to a "West Flushing" station, but it is unknown whether it refers to the original station or not.

 Baseball

-Fashion Race Course itself, which operated as a horse race track from 1853 to about 1869, was the venue used to stage a series of three intra-city all-star baseball games in 1858.
+Fashion Course itself, which opened as a horse race track in 1853, was the venue used to stage a series of three intra-city all-star baseball games in 1858.
 These games were notable for having the first known admission charge to watch baseball.
-The games were held on July 20, August 17 and September 10.
+The games were held on July 20, August 17, and September 10.
 The race course is documented on some old maps.
-Its gate was located at what is now 37th Avenue and 103rd Street in Corona, about a mile west-southwest of Citi Field.
+Its gate was located at what is now 37th Avenue and 103rd Street in Corona, about a mile west-southwest of the eventual sites of Shea Stadium and Citi Field.
+The former race course was auctioned off as housing lots, by owner D.O.
+Grinnell, beginning in the summer of 1874.